lindem/FirstContract/README.md

  - `Contracts.ObjectContracts.allValuesContracts(obj, [contractsByAlias])`
  checks whether every value (right-hand-side part) of the object satisfies all contracts.

+### Immediate contracts on method calls

+You can also add a contract to a method call on the fly.
+An example:

+    // ...
+    foo = anotherObject.importantCall(bar, baz)
+    // ...

+You can, in that case (assuming the Contract is `Z+0`, for the parameters, and `R+0`, for positive proper numbers), do:

+    var contract = c(["Z+0", "Z+0"], R+0);
+    // ...
+    foo = contract(anotherObject.importantCall, anotherObject)(bar, baz);

+The only thing you must do is to provide the object the method belongs to as an additional parameter to the contract.

+> The reason of that is that anotherObject.importantCall is just the "name" under
+> which the function can be reached.
+That "anotherObject." is part of the name
+> will only have an effect on the function's `this` if it's immediately executed
+> by appending () to that.
+So you must provide the execution context explicitly
+> in this scenario.

+You can also do that with a label that gets repeated in the error message, so you can more easily find it (just prepend it to the function wrapped and the execution context as an additional argument):

+    foo = contract("look here!", anotherObject.importantCall, anotherObject)
+                  (bar, baz);

+See above, "How it works", for example messages to see what an error message looks like.

 ### Tests

 Unit Tests are in the `test` directory.
 Coverage is probably not complete.